International Linguistics Olympiad

-The International Linguistics Olympiad (IOL) is one of the International Science Olympiads for secondary school students.
+The International Linguistics Olympiad (IOL) is а student competition for secondary school students from the International Science Olympiads.
 Its abbreviation, IOL, is deliberately chosen not to correspond to the name of the organization in any particular language so that member organizations can choose for themselves how to designate the competition in their own language.
 This olympiad furthers the fields of mathematical, theoretical, and descriptive linguistics.

 Format

 The setup differs from most other Science Olympiads in that the olympiad contains both individual and team contests.
 The individual contest consists of five problems covering the main fields of theoretical, mathematical and applied linguistics – phonetics, morphology, semantics, syntax, sociolinguistics, etc. – which must be solved in six hours.

 Since the second IOL, the team contest has consisted of one extremely difficult and time-consuming problem.
 Teams, which generally consist of four students, are given three to four hours to solve it.

 Like nearly all International Science Olympiads, its problems are translated and completed in several languages and as such must be written free of any native language constraints.
 However, unlike other olympiads, the translations are provided by the multilingual Problem Committee, a body of experts independent of the delegates' team leaders.
 Because competitors could gain an advantage if they are familiar with the language groups that are the subject of some of the assignments, problems are increasingly based on some of the world's lesser-known languages.
 Fortunately, with over 6,000 languages spoken worldwide (not including the so-called dead languages), there are plenty to choose from.
-The committee has a policy of not using artificial or fictional languages for its problems.
+Artificial languages and writing systems have been used in previous problems, and certain problems have been based on patterned systems not usually considered language, such as mRNA or barcodes, further increasing the range of choice.
 The presence of an independent Problem Committee and Jury means that team leaders do not have to be experts in the field (though most are): they can (and often do) work closely with their teams, providing last-minute coaching throughout the week of the competition.

 In any case, the most helpful ability is analytic and deductive thinking, as all solutions must include clear reasoning and justification.